List of Good Trouble characters: Davia Moss

 Davia Moss (portrayed by Emma Hunton; season 2–present, recurring season 1) is a body-positive influencer and teacher.

 Dennis Cooper

 Dennis Cooper (portrayed by Josh Pence; season 2–present, recurring season 1) is the oldest tenant in the Coterie who is an aspiring musician.

 Jamie Hunter

 Jamie Hunter (portrayed by Beau Mirchoff; seasons 3–4, recurring seasons 1–2) is a lawyer and Callie's on-again-off-again boyfriend.

+In season five, Jamie had proposed to Callie in a flashback.
+During the Coterie Thanksgiving dinner, Callie accepted Jamie's proposal.

 Joaquin Peréz

 Joaquin Peréz (portrayed by Bryan Craig; season 4) is a mysterious new resident to the Coterie and investigative journalist who is looking for his estranged sister Jenna.